UWPCE-PythonCert/Py300/source/ABCs.rst

 Well, the function is expecting an iterable of strings that it can loop over.

-But a string IS an iterable of strings!
+But a string *IS* an iterable of strings!
 It iterates over the string, yielding each letter.
 And a letter is simply a string that happens to be of length-one.

 So plain old duck-typing and EAFP doesn't work.

-what about checking for a Sequence?
+What about checking for a Sequence?

 .. code-block:: python